Disability Tax Credit for Seniors Canada 2026

 No. The DTC reduces tax payable, not net income.
 OAS clawback is based on net income, so the DTC has no clawback effect.

 Yes.
 You can transfer the unused credit to a supporting spouse, adult child, or other family member with taxable income.
 This is a common scenario for seniors on fixed income.
-Retroactive refunds may also accumulate if you qualified for prior years when you had more taxable income.
+Prior-year adjustments may also be available if you qualified for prior years when you had more taxable income.

 Yes.
 A power of attorney holder, legal representative, or family member can complete Form T2201 on behalf of a senior with cognitive impairment.
 The medical practitioner certifies the impairment as usual.
 The credit can then be claimed by the senior or transferred to a supporting family member.